AWS CDK: Cognito Managed Login with Custom Domain

 });

 Of course, adapt the hostname and port to your application.
-And Finally, you can configure the Managed Login for the CognitoUser Pool:
+Finally, you can configure the Managed Login for the CognitoUser Pool:

 new aws_cognito.CfnManagedLoginBranding(stack, "ManagedLoginBranding", {